Victorian Railways G class: Disposal and preservation

 After closure both locomotives were removed to the Newport Workshops, and G41 was quickly scrapped in October 1964, the number plates, whistle and headlights were recovered and are housed at the Menzies Creek Museum.
 G42 was bought from the Victorian Railways in July 1964 by the Puffing Billy Preservation Society, it was transferred by rail to Belgrave in January 1968 and finally arrived at the Menzies Creek Steam Museum on 10 February 1968.
 The museum also acquired one of the Australian Portland Cement Garratts along with an unused spare boiler.
 In 1978 a decision was made to restore G42, a task that was completed in April 2004.
 The spare boiler from Australian Portland Cement was used instead of G42's original boiler as this had had its copper inner fire-box and boiler tubes removed by the V.R. before sale to the Puffing Billy Preservation Society in 1963.

 G42 was withdrawn from service in February 2009 pending a "D" exam as part of the Puffing Billy Railway's regular maintenance program.
 On 16 August 2009, G42 returned to service for one day only to celebrate "100 years of the Garratt locomotive design" with a special to Cockatoo and return before returning to storage pending the mentioned "D" exam.

 On 12 December 2010, G42 moved under its own steam after extensive repairs including turning more than 1" from the wheel tyres.
 It was put to a test with a difficult shunt of 20 cars into different roads.
 The locomotive is now used on the "Green time table" service which otherwise calls for the double heading of NA class locomotives on one of the trips, enabling its greater hauling capacity to substitute for the two NAs.

-As of August 2015, G42 is still currently operating on a regular basis.
-It will only operate on weekends, special occasions (Public holidays, etc.) or if there is a shortage of NAs on running days not covered by the days stated above.

-This running schedule was devised in an attempt to prolong G42s service life mainly due to the tire wear caused by the locomotive design and tight curves of the railway.